PennLINC/PennLINC.github.io/docs/LabHome/CONCUR_Reimbursement.md

 If you have any questions for Lia about concur, please send them in the `#concur` slack channel and specify what the problem you are having is.
 Please do NOT send direct messages -- post them  on the open #concur channel.

-NOTE:  If you are unsure about this step please feel free to review this form with Lia on the #concur channel before sending this to Sharon (see below).
-Do not email John Hyon with concur q's.
+NOTE:  If you are unsure about this step please feel free to review this form with Lia on the #concur channel before sending this to John Hyon - try to avoid emailing him with concur q's.

 ## Adding delegates
 Please give Concur delegate access to: